smashyalts/PterodactylModifications/README.md

-File Limit Changer and Pagination for Pterodactyl
+File Limit Changer, Pagination, and Server Sorting! for Pterodactyl Feel free to donate to my Paypal at: classicheroestv@gmail.com

 YOU CAN NOT USE BOTH AT THE SAME TIME
 Pagination completely bypasses the file limit, and after every 250 files a new page is created